huiyan2021/ai-documents/AEM/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference.md

 </details>

 ## OpenMP Technical Performance Considerations for Intel® Optimization for TensorFlow
-> This section is only for Intel® Optimization for TensorFlow, and it does not apply to official TensorFlow release.
+<b>Note: This section is only for Intel® Optimization for TensorFlow, and it does not apply to official TensorFlow release.</b>
 <br>
 Intel® Optimization for TensorFlow utilizes OpenMP to parallelize deep learnng model execution among CPU cores.
 <br><br>